 I wanted to be free of the figurative shackles being my dad’s son implied.
 Every piece of information I received about history, the culture, and the world was exciting, and new, and mine, because it stood in stark contrast to everything my dad believed.
 The information I received, that confirmed my dad’s wisdom, bored me so much I dismissed it.
 The new age information coincided with everything I wanted to believe about the brave new world that my dad knew nothing about, and it confirmed my personal biases.

 I didn’t ask myself the question that I now pose to the blogger when I was a twenty-something, regarding why I still needed my dad to be wrong.
 I probably would not have had much of an answer, even if I searched for it.
-I probably would have said something along the lines of “Why is it so important to him that he cling to those age-old, traditional modes of thought?”
+I probably would have said something along the lines of “Why is it so important to him that he cling to that age-old, traditional mode of thought?”

 This redirect would not have been an attempt at deception or evasiveness.
 I just did not have the awareness necessary to answer such a question.
 Moreover, as a twenty-something, new age thinker, I was rarely called upon to establish my bona fides.
 All parties concerned considered me a righteous rebel, and the old guard was, by tradition, the party on trial.
 They often felt compelled to answer my questions, as opposed to forcing me to define my rebellion, and I enjoyed that because on some level I knew I couldn’t answer those questions.

 In Abraham Lincoln’s day, the ability to drop a pertinent reference from Shakespeare and The Bible in any given situation formed the perception of one’s intelligence level.
 My generation believed that dropping a well-timed, pertinent quote from Friends and Seinfeld defined intelligence, coupled with a thorough knowledge of the IMBD list of Bruce Willis.
-To the next generation, it has something to do with knowing more than your neighbor knows about Kim Kardashian and Lady Gaga.
+To the next generation, it has something to do with knowing more than your neighbor about Kim Kardashian and Lady Gaga.
 (I concede that the latter may be an epic fail on my part.)

 My dad knew nothing of Seinfeld, or Bruce Willis, so he knew nothing as far as I was concerned.
 He knew nothing about computers, or devices, and a third party introduced him to gold records (These gold records were CDs, compact discs, LOL!
 Gold records?) shortly before his death.
 This lack of knowledge about pop culture and technological innovation transcended all matters, as far as I was concerned.
 I believed my dad was a bumbling fool, traditionalist trapped in 1950’s traditionalist modes of thought, and that he could’ve never survived in our current, more sensitive culture.
-He was backwater, hick, and whatever other adjectives we apply to one trapped in a time warp of the sixties, maybe seventies, but definitely not the nineties, the noughties, or the deccas.
+He was backwater, hick, and whatever other adjectives we apply to one trapped in a time warp of the sixties, maybe seventies, but definitely not nineties, the noughties, or the deccas.

 The question that we in the smarter-than-our-parents contingent must ask ourselves is how much of the divide between our parents’ level of intelligence and ours is in service of anything?
 I, like the snarky and provocative blog writer, can say that I knew more about more than my dad did, but I defined that divide and most of what I used to inform that divide involved inconsequential information that I will never use for any substantial purpose.
-The conditions of my dad’s life were such that he didn’t receive what most would call a quality education, but he used whatever knowledge he had to prosper on a relative basis.
-One could say that the difference between my education and my dad’s, and the education of the snarky contingent versus their parents’, could be whittled down to quantity versus quality.
+The conditions of my dad’s life were such that he didn’t receive what most would call a quality education, but he used whatever he learned to prosper on a relative basis.
+One could say that the difference between my education and my dad’s, and the education of the snarky contingent versus her parents’, could be whittled down to quantity versus quality.

 In the Workplace